JLEN Environmental Assets

 Laying the foundations for NAV growth

 In common with its peers, JLEN Environmental Assets (JLEN) experienced an eventful but fruitful 2022.
-Volatile power prices, rampant inflation, rising interest rates and new taxes buffeted the renewables sector but generally acted as a tailwind for net asset value (NAV) growth.
+Volatile power prices, rampant inflation, rising interest rates and new taxes buffeted the renewables sector but generally acted as a tailwind for NAV growth.
 Some of these issues will continue to affect the sector in 2023.
-We explore all of these from page 4 onwards.

 Progressive dividend from investment in environmental infrastructure assets